 Don't hide your personality - display it proudly!
 Unless your personality sucks, in which case, definitely hide your personality.
 But seriously, your future employers are interested in who you are as a person as much as they are interested in your skills.
 You won't exist in a vacuum, on the contrary, you will constantly be interacting with others and contributing to a team, so being a person who's easy to get on with will go a long way.

 You don't have to rely on solely professional examples to illustrate who you are - you are way more than just your previous jobs or studies.
 Feel free to draw on other areas of your life for examples of what makes you uniquely you.
 For example, I have a thing for acrobatics and enjoy balancing people on my shoulders.
 During my interview, I used the example of acrobatics to illustrate my approach to teamwork - in acrobatics, communication is just as important as skill and no human pyramid would ever go up would the entire team not be on the same page regarding effective communication.

 There is an aspect of interviewing that is unique to the interview itself and cannot be replicated during solo practice in front of a mirror - I mean the nerve-wracking, anxiety-inducing, "this-is-a-live-situation-and-I-only-have-one-chance" part of it all.
 I don't know about you, but I'm pretty much shaking before any interview.
-Even if on the surface I look calm and ready, there's vomit on my sweater already (mom's spaghetti).
+Even if on the surface I look calm and ready, you're likely to find vomit on my sweater already - mom's spaghetti.
 (I really hope this is a reference people get.
 I'm not that weird, I promise.)